AnthonyMarche/The-Court-Side/README.md

 ### Prerequisites

-1. Check if composer is installed
+1. Check if composer is installed.
-2. Check if yarn & node are installed
+2. Check if yarn & node are installed.

 ### Install

-1. Clone this project
+1. Clone this project.
-2. Run `composer install`
+2. Run `composer install`.
-3. Run `yarn install`
+3. Run `yarn install`.
-4. Run `yarn encore dev` to build assets
+4. Run `yarn encore dev` to build assets.

+#### Generate the fixtures and videos
+1. php bin/console doctrine:fixtures:load.
+2. Our fixtures, operates with the videos uploaded [here](https://drive.google.com/drive/folders/1nupHgasIGT-MW0Z0LsW0dQ4ZdwnUYoyd?usp=share_link).
+   You have to download the videos and move them to the directory `assets/fixtures_videos`.

 ### Working

-1. Run `symfony server:start` to launch your local php web server
+1. Run `symfony server:start` to launch your local php web server.
-2. Run `yarn run dev --watch` to launch your local server for assets (or `yarn dev-server` do the same with Hot Module Reload activated)
+2. Run `yarn run dev --watch` to launch your local server for assets (or `yarn dev-server` do the same with Hot Module Reload activated).

 ### Modify the .env file
-1. Create an .env.local file
+1. Create an .env.local file.
-2. Add your credentials on DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7&charset=utf8mb4"
+2. Add your credentials on `DATABASE_URL="mysql://db_user:db_password@127.0.0.1:3306/db_name?serverVersion=5.7&charset=utf8mb4"`.

 ### Mail Testing
-1. In your .env.local file modify the # MAILER_DSN=null://null with the email delivry platform of your choice.
+1. In your .env.local file modify the `# MAILER_DSN=null://null` with the email delivery platform of your choice.
 After register, you will be sent a confirmation email.

 ### Create and Get the database
-1. php bin/console doctrine:database:create
+1. php bin/console doctrine:database:create.
-2. php bin/console doctrine:make:migration
+2. php bin/console doctrine:make:migration.
-3. php bin/console doctrine:migrations:migrate
+3. php bin/console doctrine:migrations:migrate.

-### Generate the fixtures
-1. php bin/console doctrine:fixtures:load

 ### Windows Users